What does a full blood count show us?

 Torna ai contenutiIf you've been referred for a blood test for the first time, you may feel anxious.
 Rest assured it is a very straightforward procedure, which often takes under a minute to perform.

 Blood is usually taken in a GP practice or at your local hospital.
-Normally a nurse or phlebotomist will draw the blood from the inner arm, using a needle.
+Normally a nurse or phlebotomist will draw the blood from your inner arm, using a needle.
 For most, the procedure is not painful, and only lasts a short time.

 It's important to ask your doctor when they order the test whether it's a fasting test.
 If this is the case, you should not eat or drink anything other than water for 8-12 hours beforehand as this may affect the result of the test.
 Check the timing with your doctor.